Jonestown: Jonestown life after mass migration

-Jones' recorded readings of the news were part of the constant broadcasts over Jonestown's tower speakers, such that all members could hear them throughout the day and night.
-Jones' news readings usually portrayed the US as a "capitalist" and "imperialist" villain, while casting "socialist" leaders, such as Kim Il-sung, Robert Mugabe, and Joseph Stalin in a positive light.
+Jones's recorded readings of the news were part of the constant broadcasts over Jonestown's tower speakers, such that all members could hear them throughout the day and night.
+His news readings usually portrayed the U.S. as a "capitalist" and "imperialist" villain, while casting "socialist" leaders, such as Kim, Stalin and Robert Mugabe in a positive light.

 Jonestown's primary means of communication with the outside world was a shortwave radio.
 All voice communications with San Francisco and Georgetown were transmitted using this radio, from mundane supply orders to confidential Temple business.
-The FCC cited the Temple for technical violations and for using amateur frequencies for commercial purposes.
+The Federal Communications Commission (FCC) cited the Temple for technical violations and for using amateur frequencies for commercial purposes.
 Because shortwave radio was Jonestown's only effective means of non-postal communication, the Temple felt that the FCC's threats to revoke its operators' licenses threatened Jonestown's existence.

 Because it stood on poor soil, Jonestown was not self-sufficient and had to import large quantities of commodities such as wheat.
-Temple members lived in small communal houses, some with walls woven from Troolie palm, and ate meals that reportedly consisted of nothing more on some days than rice, beans, greens, and occasionally meat, sauce, and eggs.
+Temple members lived in small communal houses, some with walls woven from Troolie palm, and ate meals that reportedly consisted of nothing more on some days than rice, beans, greens and occasionally meat, sauce and eggs.
 Despite having access to an estimated $26 million by late 1978, Jones also lived in a tiny communal house, though fewer people lived there than in other communal houses.
-His house reportedly held a small refrigerator containing, at times, eggs, meat, fruit, salads, and soft drinks.
+His house reportedly held a small refrigerator containing, at times, eggs, meat, fruit, salads and soft drinks.
 Medical problems, such as severe diarrhea and high fevers, struck half the community in February 1978.

-Although Jonestown contained no dedicated prison and no form of capital punishment, various forms of punishment were used against members considered to have serious disciplinary problems.
+Although Jonestown contained no dedicated prison and no form of capital punishment, various forms of punishment were used against members considered to have disciplinary problems.
 Methods included imprisonment in a 6 × 4 × 3 ft plywood box and forcing children to spend a night at the bottom of a well, sometimes upside-down.
 This "torture hole", along with beatings, became the subject of rumor among local Guyanese.
-For some members who attempted to escape, drugs such as Thorazine, sodium pentathol, chloral hydrate, Demerol, and Valium were administered in an "extended care unit".
+For some members who attempted to escape, drugs such as Thorazine, sodium pentathol, chloral hydrate, Demerol and Valium were administered in an "extended care unit."
 Armed guards patrolled the area day and night to enforce Jonestown's rules.

 Children were generally surrendered to communal care, and at times were only allowed to see their biological parents briefly at night.
 Jones was called "Father" or "Dad" by both adults and children.
-The community had a nursery at which 33 infants were born.
+The community had a nursery at which thirty-three infants were born.